cornish-tools/cornish-spellchecker/README.md

 This is a spellchecker for the Cornish language.
 It uses wordlists in the Standard Written Form that cover both Middle and Late Cornish combined.
 The spellchecker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework, such as LibreOffice and OpenOffice.

+# Install

+## LibreOffice

+- Ensure LibreOffice is installed.
+- Find the latest build.
+- Download the zip file
+- In the zip file, you'll find an OXT file.
+Double-click on that and the dictionary will be installed into LibreOffice.

 # Feedback

 This is a maintained project.
 It will benefit from feedback on issues identified with the dictionary.
 As such, please [raise issues here](https://github.com/cornish-tools/cornish-spellchecker/issues).